You set 'em up, I'll tap 'em in

 "Accurate, relevant and easily intellible local data on crime would put pressure on police-forces to improve."

-"Apart from being really hammered, losing my phone and being chased by some prehistoric apes! yeh good night!
+Into Chequers for a few, a bit of 80's disco and a quick game of 'find the toilet in the strange pub'.
+Across the road to the Plough & Harrow before finishing the evening in the Pilgrim Oak."Apart from being really hammered, losing my phone and being chased by some prehistoric apes! yeh good night!
 I lost the phone somewhere between leaving you and it goes a little vague from there on!"

 The RAF are continuing to search for part of a practice bomb which fell off a plane flying over Moray.